 While there are anticipated to be additional spectrum requirements related to ILS systems, it is not anticipated that any new action will be required in international forums.
-As stated in earlier sections, 50 kHz receivers exist, as well as more stringent receiver filtering, both of which would support the availability of additional channels.

 N.7 Future (5-10 year) plans for system(s), e.g., are systems expected to continue as currently planned (scale-wise, spectrum use, etc.) expand, contract, planned for phase-out, and the resulting impact on spectrum requirements for these systems.